 In the U.S., power stations use 60 Hz as the nominal line frequency for the alternating current (AC) you use in your home.
 So the motor would use 6 rpm, and 60 seconds divided by 6 rotations is 10 seconds intervals.

-However, some microwaves don't use the 5–6 rpm motors.
+However, some microwaves don't use 5–6 rpm motors.

 For instance, some GE microwaves use motors rated at 3 rpm at 60 Hz.
-That's half as slow as 6 rpm, so one full rotation of the turntable takes 20 seconds, not 10.
-Instead of using numbers ending in zero or 5 to time things correctly, you would only use alternating multiples of 10, where 10, 30, 50 seconds puts items opposite of where they were placed, and 20, 40, 60 seconds to return items to the same spot.
+That's half as slow as 6 rpm, so one full turntable rotation takes 20 seconds, not 10.
+Instead of using numbers ending in zero or 5 to time things correctly, you would only use alternating multiples of 10, where 10, 30, and 50 seconds put items opposite where they were placed, and 20, 40, and 60 seconds to return items to the same spot.

 Some microwaves also use motors with 10 rpm at 60 Hz, but it's not common.

 Most microwaves in the U.S. will follow the rule where times ending in zero are one full rotation and times ending in 5 are half rotations.
-But it all depends on which motor your appliance uses for the glass plate that rotates your foods and drinks around.
-If you can figure out the motor's rating, you can figure out the rotations per minute.
-If not, you can at least run some tests to determine the rate of rotation.
+But it all depends on which motor your appliance uses for the glass plate that rotates your food and drink.
+If you can figure out the motor's rating, you can determine the rotations per minute.
+If not, you can at least run some tests to determine the rotation rate.

 Keep Your Connection Secure Without a Monthly Bill.
 Get a lifetime subscription to VPN Unlimited for all your devices with a one-time purchase from the new Gadget Hacks Shop, and watch Hulu or Netflix without regional restrictions, increase security when browsing on public networks, and more.